• Skip to primary navigation

 Nunavut Ice Cliffs - photo by Voyageur Tripper

 Nunavut is one of my favorite destinations I’ve ever been to.
-I love the sprawling tundra, hiking under the midnight sun, watching icebergs float along in the Arctic Ocean.
+I love the sprawling tundra, hiking under the midnight sun, and watching icebergs float along in the Arctic Ocean.

 I spent four months living in Iqaluit.
 Despite being the capital city of Nunavut, the Iqaluit population is just under 8000 people!

-I worked in Iqaluit as a guide and supported town tours, as well as hiking and kayaking trips.
-Since then, I have returned to Iqaluit as a tourist myself as I couldn’t stay away from this wonderful small town in Canada.
+Since then, I have returned to Iqaluit as a tourist myself as I couldn't stay away from this wonderful small town in Canada.

 In this post, I will go over how to get to Iqaluit, the best time to visit, where to stay, what to do, and more.
 I’ll also provide a few tips to ensure you have the best experience possible.